RodrigoIsaacHerrera/globalLogic-bci/README.md

 gradlew test >> RUN TESTING and Jacoco Collection Report

-TO SEE TEST GO TO "reports" file in project directory open in browser document index.html or testsession.html
+TO SEE Coverage Test Jacoco GO TO "build/reports/jacoco/index.html" file, in project directory open in browser;
+document index.html or testsession.html

 # ClIENT API